 How Much Do Solar Panels Cost in Rhode Island?

-The average cost of a solar panel system in Rhode Island is $15,215–$20,585, with the typical cost of $17,900 for a 5-kilowatt (kW) system.* These figures are before factoring in any solar incentives.
+The average cost of a 5 kW solar panel system in Rhode Island is $16,161, according to EnergySage.
+This figure is before factoring in any solar incentives.
 The federal tax credit can cut nearly a third of this cost for those who qualify.

 Is Going Solar in Rhode Island Worth It?

-Yes, going solar in Rhode Island is worth it because of its many solar incentive programs.
+Yes, going solar is worth it in Rhode Island because of its many solar incentive programs.
 Electricity rates are rising nationally, so it’s an ideal time to switch to clean energy and lower your electric bills.
-EnergySage estimates that Rhode Islanders can save an average of $44,000 in electricity costs over 20 years with a solar system.
+EnergySage estimates that Rhode Islanders can save an average of $129,000 in electricity costs over 25 years with a solar system when you pay in cash.
 Going solar also decreases your power grid dependency and helps the environment.

 Our Conclusion